© 2005 Dave’s Repair Service, All Rights Reserved

 wasp/hornet spray into the business end with the vac still

 running, then shut it down.

-collected that first time.
+collected that first run.
 After repeating this little exercise

-several times and collecting an estimated thousand each run, all
+several times and collecting an estimated thousand or more each run, all

 is quiet, and I can recommend this as yet another 'official' use

 for old Clyde, the wet-vac, and have added it to the list,

 I know this isn't a permanent

 fix for this problem, but until I can seal the hole in the old house

 foundation, it'll do nicely.
 (Update: a few years later I used this